John, King of England: Loss of Normandy, 1202–1204

 John initially adopted a defensive posture similar to that of 1199: avoiding open battle and carefully defending his key castles.
 John's operations became more chaotic as the campaign progressed, and Philip began to make steady progress in the east.
 John became aware in July that Arthur's forces were threatening his mother, Eleanor, at Mirebeau Castle.
 Accompanied by William de Roches, his seneschal in Anjou, he swung his mercenary army rapidly south to protect her.
 His forces caught Arthur by surprise and captured the entire rebel leadership at the battle of Mirebeau.
 With his southern flank weakening, Philip was forced to withdraw in the east and turn south himself to contain John's army.

 John's position in France was considerably strengthened by the victory at Mirebeau, but John's treatment of his new prisoners and of his ally, William de Roches, quickly undermined these gains.
 De Roches was a powerful Anjou noble, but John largely ignored him, causing considerable offence, whilst the King kept the rebel leaders in such bad conditions that twenty-two of them died.
 At this time most of the regional nobility were closely linked through kinship, and this behaviour towards their relatives was regarded as unacceptable.
-William de Roches and other of John's regional allies in Anjou and Brittany deserted him in favour of Philip, and Brittany rose in fresh revolt.
-John's financial situation was tenuous: once factors such as the comparative military costs of materiel and soldiers were taken into account, Philip enjoyed a considerable, although not overwhelming, advantage of resources over John.
+William de Roches and others of John's regional allies in Anjou and Brittany deserted him in favour of Philip, and Brittany rose in revolt.
+John's financial situation was tenuous, once factors such as the comparative military costs of materiel and soldiers were taken into account.
+While Philip enjoyed a considerable, although not overwhelming, advantage of resources over John.

 Further desertions of John's local allies at the beginning of 1203 steadily reduced his freedom to manoeuvre in the region.
 He attempted to convince Pope Innocent III to intervene in the conflict, but Innocent's efforts were unsuccessful.
-As the situation became worse for John, he appears to have decided to have Arthur killed, with the aim of removing his potential rival and of undermining the rebel movement in Brittany.
+As the situation became worse for John, he appears to have decided to have Arthur killed, with the aim of removing a potential rival and to undermine the rebel forces in Brittany.
 Arthur had initially been imprisoned at Falaise and was then moved to Rouen.
 After this, Arthur's fate remains uncertain, but modern historians believe he was murdered by John.
 The annals of Margam Abbey suggest that "John had captured Arthur and kept him alive in prison for some time in the castle of Rouen ... when John was drunk he slew Arthur with his own hand and tying a heavy stone to the body cast it into the Seine."
 Rumours of the manner of Arthur's death further reduced support for John across the region.
 Arthur's sister, Eleanor, who had also been captured at Mirebeau, was kept imprisoned by John for many years, albeit in relatively good conditions.